kcjengr/probe_basic/docs_src/source/quick_start.rst

 **Probe Basic .deb Installation Guide for use with Debian Bookworm and LinuxCNC version 2.9 or Later**

+**Important Requirements:**

-**Note: Probe Basic is currently designed for 1920x1080 screen sizes only!**
+	**Probe Basic is currently designed for 1920x1080 screen sizes only!**

+	**Probe Basic is tested running on XFCE4, Uncheck Gnome and Check XFCE4 diring install of Debian 12 ISO**

+	**Probe Basic Requires graphics hardware that support OpenGL 1.50 or later**

 **Download the Linux Debian 12 Bookworkm ISO Image File**